standardcode/travel-stats/README.md

 #### Running

 Set the numbers of cities and villages you want to calculate in `js/config.js`.
 There is 919 cities and 37177 villages.
-Calculations for all of them take almost 2h.
+Calculations for all of them take about 45min on 2,6 GHz Intel Core i5.
 The computational complexity is O(n<sup>2</sup>) for cities and O(n) for villages.

 Run calculation.
 ```shell